Centennial Blush Star Magnolia

 Magnolia stellata 'Centennial Blush' star magnolia delicate flowers opening

-Does Centennial Blush Star Magnolia have Invasive Roots?
+Does Centennial Blush Star Magnolia Have Invasive Roots?

-All magnolia trees have shallow, complex, flexible root systems with a wider spread than most other trees.
-Many people automatically assume these shallow, spreading roots will cause damage to sidewalks, foundations and pipes; however, this is rarely the case!
 Because of their flexibility, magnolia roots actually have a low root damage potential.
 This low damage potential, combined with the small size of the Centennial Blush star magnolia, means roots are unlikely to cause direct damage to foundations, pipes, and sidewalks.
 As with all trees and shrubs, it is possible that over time small roots can invade cracks that are already present.

 That said, trees should never be planted too close to a house or building.
 Keep in mind that the Centennial Blush star magnolia will eventually grow 10-15 feet wide and should be planted at least 5 feet away from the house.